stammt/advent-of-code/aoc2019/README.md

 Day 11 (Painting a space registration on our ship to avoid space jailtime from the space cops):

 - This was cool, writing a driver program to call the Intcode machine with inputs and outputs.
 Pretty straightforward, and luckily my Intcode computer is fully functional!

+Day 12 (That's no moon!)

+- Part 1 was pretty straightforward, I spent some time collapsing nested for-loops into python list generators just for fun...